Former Atlanta official gets 14 years in corruption case

 ATLANTA (AP) — A pastor, political operative and former high-ranking Atlanta city official was sentenced Thursday to 14 years in prison after a jury found her guilty of charges stemming from a long-running federal investigation into corruption at City Hall.

 Bickers, 56, was the first person to go to trial in the investigation into corruption during the administration of former Atlanta Mayor Kasim Reed.
 She helped Reed win election and then worked as his director of human services for several years.
 Prosecutors said she used her influence to funnel roughly $17 million in business to city contractors Elvin "E.R."
-Mitchell Jr. and Charles P. Richards Jr. in exchange for about $2 million in bribes.
+Mitchell Jr. and Charles P. Richards Jr. in exchange for more than $2.9 million in bribes for herself and others.

 A jury in March found Bickers guilty on charges including money laundering, wire fraud and conspiracy to commit bribery.